rafimrfdn/nixos-p50/README.md

 > Never touch the `hardware-configuration.nix` files if you don't know what to do.

-Big thanks to : [LibrePhoenix](https://www.youtube.com/watch?v=ACybVzRvDhs) for creating the nixos flake content for novious like me.
+Big thanks to : [LibrePhoenix](https://www.youtube.com/watch?v=ACybVzRvDhs) for creating the nixos flake video content for novice like me.